Update on Victoria's recycling industry

 What is happening?

 The recycling industry in Australia is facing challenges as it adapts to changes in the market.
-We are committed to ensuring your recycling is processed and becomes new products.

 What is the issue?